 To rediscover yourself and chart a whole new path of abundance, discover the full power of these recordings I offer.
 They are specifically designed to remove all subconscious blockages.

-You’ll get to the root driver of behaviors and thoughts that are holding your down, and they’ll be easily removed simply through relaxing into some beautiful, tranquil sounds.
+You’ll get to the root driver of behaviors and thoughts that are holding you down, and they’ll be easily removed simply by relaxing into some beautiful, tranquil sounds.